|

 Machine Gun Simulator (modern)

 This simulator generates a rapid stream of pulses alternating between 2 connected LEDs whenever the input pin is grounded.
 The timing and duration of these pulses mimics the appearance of automatic weapons fire like that seen in WW2 and modern era wing and belly guns on planes and attack helicopters.
-The N8060A version of this module is configured for 4 LEDs (2 series pairs) alternating between pairs to simulate 4 guns firing.
+The N8060A version of this module is configured for 4 LEDs alternating between pairs to simulate 4 guns firing.

 6-LED Chase Light Simulator This simulator will sequence 6 white LEDs in two different ways.
 With the input control pin left unconnected, LEDs will light in succession (1 through 6) then repeat over and over.
 This will simulate airport runway chase lights used for traffic landing assistance.
 With input control grounded (-DC), LEDs will sequence in an up and down fashion (1,2,3,4,5,6,5,4,3,2,1) and repeat over and over.
-The N8049A version is for red and/or yellow LEDs.
+The N8049A version is for red or yellow LEDs.

 Furnace / Forge / Sawdust Burner Simulator This module generates a slow, random undulating brightness output for either a single LED, or 2 series-wired LEDs.
 It closely replicates the exhaust glow of a jet engine being throttled up and down.
 The use of 2 LEDs gives double the light output.
 When strategically placed, it can create a reflective effect that can add significant realism to various aircraft.
 If used with our Nano LEDs, even the smallest scale model can benefit form the effect.

-© 2008 Ngineering
+© 2025 Ngineering

 Navigation Light Simulators